Activepieces vs ProcessMaker

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Self-hosting — Host the platform on your own servers.
+- Self-hosting — Deploy on your own infrastructure

 - Visual workflow builder — Drag-and-drop interface to design workflows